 Add unique and relevant local content.
 Apart from entering your franchisees’ NAP to your location pages, you can also provide unique store descriptions, operating hours, an “About Us” section, local news, deals, and promotions, information about the team or staff, customer reviews and testimonials specific to the location, case studies, and other types of information that you think will be relevant to your page visitors.

 Include a Google Map.
 This allows users and potential customers to immediately see the franchise location (relevant to where they are located) and get directions.

 Optimize the pages.
-To boost the location signals on your location pages, apply optimization techniques like title tags, meta descriptions, and even schema markup.
-One example of location-optimized schema you can use is the schema for local business.
+To boost the location signals on your location pages, apply optimization techniques like title tags, meta descriptions, schema markup, and first party reviews (via a review widget).

 One of the most powerful ways to market your franchise is to let your happiest customers do it for you.
 Of course, you’ve got to do what it takes to keep them happy and make them loyal.